 Whether the case is tried in federal or state court, plaintiffs in Zoloft class action lawsuits may assert that Pfizer either knew or should have known about and warned about the drug’s increased risks; should not have represented Zoloft (sertraline) as safe, even during pregnancy; and should not have produced, distributed and promoted the apparently defective product.

-Negligence and products liability claims also may be filed against the makers of the other selective serotonin reuptake inhibitor antidepressants if injuries linked to the same unreasonable health risks can be traced to the mother’s use of an SSRI during pregnancy.
+Negligence and product liability claims also may be filed against the makers of the other selective serotonin reuptake inhibitor antidepressants if injuries linked to the same unreasonable health risks can be traced to the mother’s use of an SSRI during pregnancy.
 In addition to Zoloft, the SSRI class includes Celexa, Lexapro, Paxil, Prozac, Luvox and Viibryd.

 The injuries related to Zoloft’s increased risks are serious.
 In addition to their severity, persistent pulmonary hypertension of the newborn, or PPHN, and numerous Zoloft birth defects exact a financial toll for health care monitoring.
 The family of a child who has suffered these injuries and whose mother used Zoloft while she was pregnant may want to obtain counsel and pursue the compensation to which they may very well be entitled.